panigirik/OOP/README.md

 Save Canvas – Export the current drawing to a file.
 Undo/Redo Actions – Support for undoing and redoing actions to allow error correction.
 🚀 How to Run
-Clone the repository:
-sh
-Копировать
-Редактировать
-git clone <repository_url>
+Clone the repository: git clone <repository_url>
-Navigate to the project directory and build the application: sh
-Копировать
-Редактировать
 cd ConsolePaint
 dotnet build
-Run the program:
+Run the program: sh dotnet run
-sh
-Копировать
-Редактировать
-dotnet run
 📌 Usage
 The program operates through text commands, allowing users to interact with the canvas and perform various drawing operations.